Cloud Server for React SSR in Europe

 Why EU hosting matters for React SSR

 React SSR applications process each page request on the server before sending HTML to the browser.
 Network round-trip time between your server and your users directly affects time-to-first-byte (TTFB).
-A server in Prague or Vilnius can reach users in Berlin, Warsaw, or Paris in under 10 ms. A server in Virginia or Singapore cannot compete on those numbers for European users.
+A server in Prague can reach users in Berlin, Warsaw, or Paris in under 10 ms. A server in Virginia or Singapore cannot compete on those numbers for European users.

 GDPR compliance is a separate concern.
 If your application handles personal data - user accounts, analytics, form submissions - the data must reside within the EU or a country with an adequacy decision.
 Hosting in an EU data center removes the need for complex legal arrangements around data transfers.